Deyht/CIANNA/README.md

-1. Edit the shell script "train.cp" to update the few paths regarding your own system
+1. Edit the shell script "train.cp" to update the few paths regarding your own system (Check the various paths, for cuda check all the references to cublas and nvcc, also think to update the -arch parameter to fit your GPU architecture)

 2. Execute "train.cp" to compile the source code
 It can (and currently must) be associated with parameters to specify specific parts to compile